kcbanner/uw-wkrpt/README.md

 # uw-wkrpt

 This is a LaTeX document class to make you life easier when writing work term reports for the University of Waterloo.

+This class was originally written by Simon Law, and was available at: http://www.eng.uwaterloo.ca/~sfllaw/programs/uw-wkrpt/.
+That page no longer exists.

+I have made some improvements and updates to bring this class more in line with the current work report guidelines.
+If you notice any issues or inconsistencies with the guidlines, please let me know, or send a pull request!

+Please read INSTALL.md for installation/usage instructions.

+# LaTeX Info

 If you do not know LaTeX, please learn!
 It is not too difficult to use, and is really quite helpful.
 You can read the